 Contribute in structural improvements for the System Install Engineering (SIE) department.

-- Hands-on experience in a technical environment, preferably related to production or customer service;
+- Hands-on experience in a technical environment, preferably related to mechanical engineering

 - Working in cross sectional teams and being a real team player.

-To succeed in this role it is important you are:
+In order to succeed in this role it is important that you have:

-- Good English communication skills with focus on understanding, supporting, and influencing others;
+- Good English communication skills with a focus on understanding, supporting, and influencing others

-- A committed team player with respect for other cultures;
+- The will to be a committed team player with respect for other cultures

-- Focused on safety first but with a ‘first time right’ mentality;
+- Focus on safety, but with a ‘first time right’ mentality

-- Able to understand the details without losing track of the bigger picture (helicopter view);
+- The ability to understand details without losing track of the bigger picture (helicopter view)

-- Stress resistant and able to remain a structured way of working in a dynamic environment;
+- Stress resistance and the ability to remain structured in a dynamic environment

 Context of the position

 In this challenging position you will be expected to work with a team within the cleanroom at customer sites.
-You work for at least 50% abroad.
-Mainly in Asia or US.
-You will work in shifts of 12 hours 3 days in a row, after that you’ll have 3 days of and then again 3 days working in 12 hour shifts.
+You work for at least 50% abroad (mainly in Asia or USA).
+You will work in shifts of 12 hours, 3 days in a row and after that you’ll have 3 days off.
+Then the cycle repeats itself.
 Because you will be working at customer sites, you will highly depend on your team members.
-Your team members become practically your family, because of the long times away from home and spending your spare time with them between shifts.
-Wanting to be part of the team, being social and a team player also translates to time off work.
-Know that are ambassador for ASML during and outside of work.
-The team lead will consequently travel towards the different customer sites where Installs take place.
+As you are away from home for long periods of time, your team members practically become your family.
+The will to be part of the team and being a team player will be useful during your days off as well.

-1. After we received your resume and motivation letter.
-We will inform you in 14 working days if your resume has been selected for the first round of the selection process.
+1. After we received your resume and motivation letter, we will inform you within 10 working days if your resume has been selected for the first round of the selection process;

 2. The first round consists of an online pre-recorded interview.
-The candidates matching our selection criteria will be invited to answer to few pre-set questions via HireVue.
+The candidates that match our selection criteria will be invited to answer a few pre-set questions via HireVue;

-4. You will be informed within a few working days after the interview carousel if you will receive a job offer.
-The starting date is flexible, but preferably no later than 2 months after the accepted the job offer.
+4. You will be informed within a few working days after the interview with the Hiring Manager if you will receive a job offer.
+The starting date is flexible, but preferably no later than 2 months after accepting the job offer;

 This position requires access to controlled technology, as defined in the Export Administration Regulations (15 C.F.R § 730, et seq.).
 Qualified candidates must be legally authorized to access such controlled technology prior to beginning work.
 Business demands require ASML to proceed with candidates who are immediately eligible to access controlled technology.